Updated June 2, 2026

 How Much Does a Ghostwriter Cost?

-Answer: Executive ghostwriting costs vary significantly by scope and quality tier.
-Freelance ghostwriters for individual LinkedIn posts or articles typically charge $500–$3,000 per piece.
-Full-service thought leadership programs — which include strategy, voice development, content production, and publication placement — range from $3,000 to $15,000 per month.
-The commercial case for investment is clear: the Edelman-LinkedIn 2025 B2B Thought Leadership Impact Report found that 60% of C-suite buyers will pay a price premium to work with organizations whose leaders publish quality thought leadership, and Phantom IQ clients report a 3x increase in inbound opportunities within 12 months.
+Answer: Executive ghostwriting costs vary significantly by scope and quality.
+Freelance ghostwriters for individual LinkedIn posts or articles typically charge from about $400 to several thousand dollars per piece for premium services.
+Full-service thought leadership programs — which include strategy, voice development, content production, and publication placement — cost more and are usually priced as an ongoing monthly engagement.
+The main factors that drive cost are the writer's experience, the depth of strategy involved, the scope of work, and whether the program includes placement in major publications.
+The commercial case for investment is strong: the Edelman-LinkedIn 2025 B2B Thought Leadership Impact Report found that 60% of decision-makers are willing to pay a price premium to suppliers whose thought leadership they have consistently engaged with.

 What Drives Ghostwriting Costs Up